ANALYSIS-Carbon superpowers: U.S.-China deal seen as symbolic but not sufficient | Science-Environment

 While its final impact on the Glasgow talks is uncertain, the joint declaration at least managed to bolster hopes for a successful outcome of the U.N. meeting, which appeared to have made little progress in its first week.
 "It's mostly symbolic, for what both the U.S. and China were saying is that they're not engaging in a war of words anymore," said Byford Tsang, climate policy adviser at the E3G think tank.

-Still, that didn't stop the mud-slinging.
-During the first week of the Glasgow talks, Xi called out rich countries for not doing enough, and Biden scolded the Chinese leader for not showing up in Scotland.
-But even as the barbs were flying, U.S. climate envoy John Kerry - who served as Obama's top diplomat - and his Chinese counterpart Xie Zhenua were finalising a statement which a Biden administration official said had been nine months in the making.

-"They knew they wanted to end with a joint statement that would find common ground around 'ambition' that could be a useful input for the Glasgow negotiations," the official said.
-While its final impact on the Glasgow talks is uncertain, the joint declaration at least managed to bolster hopes for a successful outcome of the U.N. meeting, which appeared to have made little progress in its first week.

-"It's mostly symbolic, for what both the U.S. and China were saying is that they're not engaging in a war of words anymore," said Byford Tsang, climate policy adviser at the E3G think tank.
 "Now they can focus on the actual negotiation and give a bit more room for a more ambitious outcome."
+'CRITICAL DECADE'

-'CRITICAL DECADE' The sparse content of the declaration, the way it was staged, and what it means for those negotiations, still leave many questions unanswered.
+The sparse content of the declaration, the way it was staged, and what it means for those negotiations, still leave many questions unanswered.
+EU climate policy chief Frans Timmermans welcomed the declaration's strong political signalling, but said the EU's existing plan to cut net emissions by 55% by 2030 from 1990 levels went "way beyond" what was being proposed by Washington and Beijing.

+While COP26-watchers said conference host Britain was "in the loop" on the agreement, the surprise announcement distracted attention from efforts to wring a global deal from the nearly 200 countries represented in Glasgow.
+Many voices called for the focus to return swiftly to the negotiations going on among the national delegations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)